bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-mariadb-and-github.md

 Before you start this tutorial, make sure:

-- You have followed our previous UI-based change tutorial [DevOps: Database Change Management with MariaDB](/docs/tutorials/database-change-management-with-mariadb).
+- You have followed our previous UI-based change tutorial [Database CI/CD and Schema Migration with MariaDB](/docs/tutorials/database-change-management-with-mariadb).
 - You have a GitHub account.
 - You have a public GitHub repository, e.g  `test-bb-mariadb-gitops`.
 - You have [Docker](https://www.docker.com/) installed locally.